-For significant contracts, the procurement official will develop a plan to manage and control internal and external communication.
-After identifying internal and external stakeholders (executive management, departmental staff and other subject matter experts, oversight entities, etc.), the procurement official, with the assistance of departmental staff and others, will determine the type, content and frequency for reporting status, and develop and report status according to a timetable with key decision points and milestones.
-The procurement official will also determine who, what, when, where and how information will be communicated to the contractor-community regarding the potential procurement opportunity.
+For significant contracts, the contract manager will develop a plan to manage and control internal and external communication.
+After identifying internal and external stakeholders (executive management, program staff and other subject matter experts, oversight entities, etc.), the contract manager, with the assistance of program staff and others, will determine the type, content and frequency for reporting status, and develop and report status according to a timetable with key decision points and milestones.
+The contract manager will also determine who, what, when, where and how information will be communicated to the contractor-community regarding the potential procurement opportunity.